-If you’re moving to save money, your efforts may be thwarted by extreme costs associated with the moving process.
+If you’re moving to a new home to save money, your efforts may be thwarted by extreme costs associated with the moving process.
 When you need to save money, do as much as possible on your own.
 Even the kids can get in on the action by packing their off-season clothing and taking pictures, posters, and other art off the walls.
 Consider moving in the off-season to take advantage of discounts, or contract with a flat-rate moving company if you’re not physically able to move large boxes and furniture on your own.
 If you need any moving company tips, this guide can help you out!

 Moving in a hurry

 Sometimes, it’s not possible to plan a move.
 Your job may have been relocated or your financial situation changed.
 No matter the reason, there are ways to pack and move in a hurry without driving yourself—or your family—insane.